pygame/pygame/docs/reST/ref/scrap.rst

    :param string type: data type to retrieve from the clipboard

-   :returns: data for the given type or ``None`` if no data for the given type
+   :returns: data (byte string in python 3 or str in python 2) for the given
-      is available
+      type identifier or ``None`` if no data for the given type is available
-   :rtype: byte string (python 3) or str (python 2) or None
+   :rtype: bytes or str or None

    ::